Nonconvex-Nonconcave Min-Max Optimization with a Small Maximization Domain: Introduction

 By computing~$\vphi(x)$ one can verify that~$x^* = 1$ is a unique local (hence also global) minimizer of~$\vphi(x)$, and~$\max_{y \in [-2,2]} f(1,y)$ is attained at~$y^* = -2$; in other words,~$(1,-2)$ is a unique solution to~\cref{eq:intro-hard}.
 On the other hand, a unique first-order Nash equilibrium, that is~$(x^{\FNE}, y^{\FNE})$ such that

 is the point~$(0,0)$.
 Finally,~\cref{eq:intro-hard} does not have any (local) Nash equilibrium, and these conclusions remain valid if~$x$ restricted to a compact set (e.g.,~$X = [0,4]$).
 Meanwhile,~$\inf_{x \in X} \vphi(x)$ is always finite in~\cref{opt:min-max}, and is attained whenever~$\vphi(x)$ is bounded from below on~$X$ (in particular, whenever~$X$ is compact), and must satisfy the necessary condition~$\partial \vphi(x^*) \ni 0$ in terms of the weak subdifferential.
 (To make the paper self-contained, we provide background on weak convexity and weak subdifferentials in~\cref{app:weakly-convex}; for the present non-technical discussion this is irrelevant.)
-Together with the above example, this observation makes a case for the Stackerberg approach as the one better suited for the general nonconvex-nonconcave scenario, and we adhere to this approach in our work.
-Another argument in favor of the Stackelberg approach is that in most of the modern applications of nonconvex-nonconcave min-max optimization we mentioned, the actual {\em practical} goal is to minimize the primal function, not to find a local Nash equilibrium.
+Together with the above example, this observation makes a case for the \odima{Stackelberg} approach as the one better suited for the general nonconvex-nonconcave scenario, and we adhere to this approach in our work.
+Another argument in favor of the Stackelberg approach is that in most of the modern applications of nonconvex-nonconcave min-max optimization we mentioned, the actual {\em practical} goal is to minimize the \odima{max-function}~$\vphi(\cdot)$, not to find a local Nash equilibrium.

-The second challenge posed by nonconvex-nonconcave min-max optimization is an exceptional algorithmic difficulty of {\em finding} (approximately) even a {\em local} first-order stationary point or Nash equilibrium when no additional structure is imposed on~\cref{opt:min-max}.
-In particular, in~\cite{daskalakis2020complexity} it is shown that if~$X,Y = [0,1]^d$ are hypercubes and~$f$ is~$L$-smooth,~$G$-Lipschitz, and takes values in~$[-B,B]$, then: \begin{itemize}
+The second challenge posed by nonconvex-nonconcave min-max optimization is an exceptional algorithmic difficulty of {\em finding} (approximately) even a {\em local} first-order stationary point or Nash equilibrium when no additional structure is imposed on~\cref{opt:min-max}. \odima{In particular,~\cite{daskalakis2020complexity} shows the following results assuming that~$X,Y = [0,1]^d$ and~$f$ is~$L$-smooth,~$G$-Lipschitz, and takes values in~$[-B,B]$.} \begin{itemize}

 \item[$(i)$] The problem of exhibiting~$(x,y) \in [0,1]^{2d}$ such that~$\|\nabla f(x,y)\| \le \frac{1}{24}$ or detecting that no such point exists,\footnote{In what follows,~$\|\cdot\|$ stands for the standard Euclidean norm on a given Euclidean space (defined by the context).} is~\textsf{FNP}-complete (in~$d$) in the regime~$L = d$,~$G = \sqrt{d}$,~$B = 1$ \cite[Theorem~4.1]{daskalakis2020complexity}.\footnote{See~\cite{papadimitriou1994complexity,daskalakis2009complexity} for a technical background on the complexity classes~\textsf{FNP},~\textsf{PPAD}---in particular, in the context of~\cref{opt:min-max}.}